Farhoud-Rand/Farhoud-Rand/README.md

   </a>
 </p>

-These tools empower me to turn ideas into reality and solve complex problems with elegance and efficiency.
+These tools empower me to turn ideas into reality and solve complex problems elegantly and efficiently.

 ## 🌱 I'm currently learning